dlebansais/Easly-Language/Doc/Nodes/Expression/BinaryOperatorExpression.md

 &nbsp;&nbsp;&nbsp;z&nbsp;<b>&#8592;&nbsp;</b>x&nbsp;+&nbsp;y
 </pre>

 The left operand has a type, that must be either a class type or a generic type with contraints.
-The operand identifier (`+` in the example above) must be the name of a function feature of that type, taking one parameter.
+The operand identifier (`+` in the example above) must be the name of a function feature of that type, taking one or more parameters.

 The right operand type is used to select the function overload that will be executed, and the result of that overload is the result of the binary operator expression.

+If the left operand returns more than one result, one of them must have the name `Result`, and this is the object for which the operator is called.

 # Translation to C&#35;

-All operators of the Number class are translated directly.
+Most operators of the Number class are translated directly.

 <!---
 Mode=Default